MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksrtaudio_notification_event_property.md

 The KSPROPERTY_RTAUDIO_REGISTER_NOTIFICATION_EVENT and KSPROPERTY_RTAUDIO_UNREGISTER_NOTIFICATION_EVENT property requests use the KSRTAUDIO_NOTIFICATION_EVENT_PROPERTY structure to pass a user-mode event handle from the client to the driver.

 The <b>NotificationEvent</b> member is a user-mode event handle that, when registered, receives signals as buffer DMA progresses.
-The notification cabability is only available upon a successful call to <a href="/windows-hardware/drivers/audio/ksproperty-rtaudio-buffer-with-notification">KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION</a>.
+The notification capability is only available upon a successful call to <a href="/windows-hardware/drivers/audio/ksproperty-rtaudio-buffer-with-notification">KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION</a>.

 ## -see-also